Bachelor of Arts in Psychology - Quantitative Reasoning Category I/II and Stretch English

 PSY 645 Group Processes (3 units)

-Choose 3 elective courses from courses in Areas 1–3 and/or from the following additional upper-division psychology courses:
+Choose 3 elective courses from courses in Areas 1–3 not used to satisfy the Basic Area Course requirement and/or from the following additional upper-division psychology courses:

 PSY 300 Current Issues in Psychology (3 units)